Family Of Girl Who Died At Age 11 Finds Her Headstone Overturned And Damaged At Cemetery In Hillside

 “She was just a beautiful, beautiful young lady in the world,” said Demetric Brown.

-Once it is repaired, they can continue to honor Shenita’s short, but beautiful, life.MORE NEWS: ONLY ON 2: Kenneth Smith, Convicted 3 Times Of 2001 Burrito Express Murder, Released On Appellate Ruling; Victim's Family Maintains Smith Is Guilty
+Once it is repaired, they can continue to honor Shenita’s short, but beautiful, life.MORE NEWS: Boil Order Lifted For Beverly, Morgan Park, Roseland After Outage At Pumping Station

 “I hope they will fix it for me,” said Edna Marie Brown.
 “I really do.”